 Iliotibial Band Syndrome Causes

-Training improperly can cause IT band syndrome.
+- Training Improperly: Training improperly can cause IT band syndrome.
 This includes warming up properly before your workout, pushing yourself too hard during your workout, and not cooling down properly.

-Some physical conditions can make you more prone to IT band syndrome.
+- Certain Physical Conditions: Some physical conditions can make you more prone to IT band syndrome.
 These include having bowed legs or a leg that’s longer than the other.
 Arthritis in your knee and having weak ab, glutes, and hip muscles can also influence whether or not you will get IT band syndrome.

-How To Diagnose IT Band Syndrome
+IT Band Syndrome Diagnosis

 If you believe you have IT band syndrome, your doctor will inquire about your symptoms and health history and give you a physical exam.

-Pain in the outer knee can be caused by numerous other things besides IT band so your doctor may order an X-Ray to rule out other injuries.
+Pain in the outer knee can be caused by numerous other things besides IT band syndrome so your doctor may order an X-Ray to rule out other injuries.